Contemplating coverage?

 Of course, these systems and appliances can and do malfunction from time to time.
 Repair can be exceedingly costly, and a standard homeowner’s insurance policy will rarely cover home equipment that breaks down after years of normal wear and tear.

-A home warranty is a service contract that helps homeowners maintain, repair, and even replace critical home components.
+A home warranty is a service contract that helps homeowners maintain, repair, and even replace critical home components when they break due to routine use.
 A home warranty provider is a company that issues these contracts and manages a homeowner’s claim when an appliance or system requires professional service.

 A home warranty has the potential to save you thousands in the long term.
 It can also simplify your budget, offer peace of mind, and even raise the value of your home.
 But there is substantial variety among home warranty providers and plans.
 Let’s take a closer look at the home warranty world so you can make an informed decision about purchasing your own home warranty protection.